Face and Neck Lift Surgery

 If you decide to move forward, you will then meet Shannon, our bright and friendly Practice Manager.
 Shannon will arrange a detailed quote and discuss your options for surgery.

-Dr Norris prefers to see patients again at a second consultation prior to performing a facelift or neck lift.
+Prior to a facelift, Dr Norris will meet with you in our Bondi Junction practice for a preliminary consultation.
+After your first consultation, he prefers to see patients again at a second consultation prior to performing a facelift.
 At that time, he will give you detailed and specific instructions on how to prepare for surgery.
-These instructions include:

-• Stop Smoking – Dr Norris requires that his patients stop smoking 2 months prior to a facelift or neck lift procedure.
-Smoking inhibits circulation, and good circulation is essential to healing and optimal outcomes.
+• Stop smoking – Dr Norris requires that his patients stop smoking two months prior to a facelift or neck lift procedure.
+Smoking inhibits circulation, and good circulation is essential to healing.

-• Arrange for an Escort – You will need to arrange for a patient escort to take you home after your procedure.
+• Arrange for transport home after surgery – You will need to arrange for a patient escort to take you home after your procedure.

-Your facelift surgery will be performed by Dr Norris in fully accredited medical facilities where you will be attended to by top professionals, including an anaesthetist with whom Dr Norris works regularly.
-Facelift and neck lifting procedures are performed under general anaesthesia.
+Dr Norris will perform your facelift surgery in fully accredited medical facilities.
+There, you will be attended to by experienced and qualified staff, including an anaesthetist with whom Dr Norris regularly works.
+Facelift procedures are performed under general anaesthesia.

 There are three steps in a traditional full-face facelift: